The Little Engine That Could: Background

 The story's signature phrases such as "I think I can" first occurred in print in a 1902 article in a Swedish journal.
 An early published version of the story, "Story of the Engine That Thought It Could", appeared in the New-York Tribune on April 8, 1906, as part of a sermon by the Rev. Charles S. Wing.

 A brief version of the tale appeared under the title "Thinking One Can" in 1906, in Wellspring for Young People, a Sunday school publication.
 This version reappeared in a 1910 book, Foundation Stones of Success.

 Another version was published under the name "The Pony Engine" in the Kindergarten Review in 1910, written by Mary C. Jacobs.
 A different version with the same title appeared in a magazine for children in 1916 under the name of Mabel C. Bragg, a teacher.
 She introduced new events to the story, such as the train's kid-friendly cargo, but she "took no credit for originating the story".

 The first version with the title "The Little Engine That Could" appeared in 1920 in the U.S., in Volume 1 of My Book House, a set of books sold door-to-door.
+This version is the first instance of the engine being referred to by gender, as female.
 This version began: "Once there was a Train-of-Cars; she was flying across the country with a load of Christmas toys for the children who lived on the other side of the mountain".
 The story was labeled, as told by Olive Beaupré Miller, that the first edition gave credit to Bragg, but subsequent editions did not as Miller subsequently concluded that "the story belonged to the realm of folk literature".
 Miller was the founding editor and publisher of The Book House for Children, a company based in Chicago.

 The best known incarnation of The Little Engine That Could was published in 1930 by "Watty Piper", pen name of Arnold Munk, who was the owner of the publishing firm Platt & Munk.
 The title page stated: "Retold by Watty Piper from The Pony Engine by Mabel C. Bragg's copyrighted by George H. Doran and Co."
 Munk used the name Watty Piper as both an author of children's books and as the editor of many of the books that Platt & Munk published.
 He personally hired Lois Lenski to illustrate the book.